July 31st

 Meaning of the subhAShita:

-Birds of different colored feather, all resting on one tree.
-Come morning, shall (all) fly off in ten directions.
-What is there to agonize about?
+Birds of different colored feathers, all rest on one tree.
+Come morning, (all) shall fly off in ten directions.
+What is there to agonize about?!

 Commentary:

-A tree houses many colorful birds and gives them a safe haven to sleep in.
+A tree houses many colorful birds and gives them shelter to sleep in.
 Come morning, even before the slightest crack of dawn, they all fly away in different directions in search of a seed or a worm.
-Does it make sense for the tree to lament and agonize about the birds - 'Oh, I gave them shelter all night long, in the morning they do not care for me and fly away on their own accord!'
+Does it make sense for the tree to lament and agonize about the birds saying, 'Oh, I gave them a safe haven all night long, in the morning they do not care for me and fly away on their own accord'?

-Same happens in life!
+The same happens in life!
 People from different walks of life meet for different purposes at different points in time.
 When that purpose is served, they move on.
-What is in it to agonize about?
+What is in it to agonize about?!
 Feeling that someone should be indebted and subservient to him forever is baseless!
-We meet people for a reason, season or a lifetime.
+We meet people for a reason, a season, or a lifetime.
 Sometimes, there are short lessons to be learnt or to be shared.
 At times, the exchange of lessons needs a little more time.
-But there are certain people and relationships that need a whole lifetime to learn, share and grow together with.
-But then, when their growth is attained, even they pass on!
+Also, some people and relationships take an entire lifetime to learn, share, and grow together.
+Then again, when that growth is attained, even they pass on!

 When here and now, do your duties cheerfully and with utmost dedication.
-Just like the tree, provide shelter and fruit for those in need.
+Just like the tree does, provide shelter and fruit to those in need.
 Learn a lesson or two from each passerby.
 Do not lament upon parting ways.

 pada vigrahaH: